Kmkinnear/School_District_Analysis/School_District_Analysis README.md

 # School_District_Analysis

 ## Project Overview
 The purpose of this project was to take a newer version of the "Student District Analysis" dataset and work with it to find the different deliverables.
-THe biggest difference between this dataset and the original dataset is that it included a new column for the "School Budget".
+The biggest difference between this dataset and the original dataset is that it included a new column for the "School Budget".

 ## School District Analysis Discoveries:
 - The first discovery we had involved comparing the budgets of Charter schools vs. Public schools.
 We can look at the data and see that Public schools had a higher budget average of about $4,000.
 We found this by using the "groupby" and "mean" functions in our code.